Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Introduction

-Despite several studies pointing towards the promise of quantum superiority, a key challenge in the the current era of quantum computing is the limited quantum resources which in turn limits the number of qubits and the circuit depth.
-The other challenge is the inherent tendency of quantum devices towards decoherence, random gate errors and measurement errors which might severely limit the training of the variational circuits.
-To circumvent this issue, VQCs are often trained on classical devices before deploying them on quantum devices in order to avoid the compounding effect of decoherence noise throughout the numerous iterations required for training.
-However, the simulation of quantum computations on a classical device grows exponentially harder in both the number of qubits and the circuit depth.
-These shortcomings have limited the studies thus far to shallow circuits with small number of qubits on small scale applications.
+Despite several studies indicating the promise of quantum superiority in machine learning, a key challenge in the current era of quantum computing is the limited quantum resources which in turn limits the number of qubits and the circuit depth.
+The other challenge is the inherent tendency of quantum devices towards decoherence, random gate errors and measurement errors which might severely limit the training of the variational circuits on quantum simulators.
+A possible solution to address these issues is to implement the training classically before deploying them on quantum simulators in order to avoid the compounding effects of decoherence throughout the numerous iterations usually required for learning.
+However, the simulation of quantum computations on a classical device grows exponentially harder in both the number of qubits and the circuit depth or the number of layers.
+Therefore it is pertinent to study the scope of classical simulation of quantum systems in the realm of learning not only to assist in the training, but also to validate the results from the quantum devices.
+Moreover, the much sought after quantum advantage is based on the assumption that there exists some tasks which can be solved much easily using the quantum devices over classical devices, so it is imperative to study the boundaries of classical simulation.
 One of the well studied approaches to compress the information in the quantum state is using the matrix product states (MPS) \cite{schollwock2011density}.
-MPS and its generalizations have been used extensively in the classical simulation of quantum circuits \cite{vidal2003efficient, markov2008simulating} owing to their capability of accurately capturing low to moderate entanglements in many-qubit quantum states.
-Several approximate techniques have been developed using the MPS parametrization such as Density Matrix Renormalization Group (DMRG) \cite{white1992density}, Projected entangled pair states (PEPS) \cite{verstraete2008matrix} and multi-scale entanglement renormalization ansatz (MERA) \cite{vidal2007entanglement}.
-A recent work \cite{PhysRevX.10.041038} has constructed an approximation technique that effectively simulates a real quantum device by inducing a noise to represent the decoherence which limits the amount of entanglement that can be built into a quantum state.
-However, they (i) consider MPS structure, while we consider an extension of that, and (ii) do not consider the problem of training VQCs.
+A recent work from Zhou et al.\cite{PhysRevX.10.041038} has constructed a truncation technique that simulates a real quantum device by inducing a noise into the MPS approximation of a quantum state.
+This work extends upon the previous literature, by considering a noisy tensor ring approximation to train VQCs for supervised learning over popular datasets.